 - finely chopped almonds or pecans

 - smarties or any of your favourite candies.

 These vegan caramel apples are a delicious treat for Hallowe'en.
 Organic apples work best; the wax coating on conventional apples can prevent the caramel coating from sticking.

 - 4 medium organic apples

 Prepare a baking sheet with parchment paper.
 Wash and dry your apples, then remove the apple stems by gently twisting them off.
-Insert either a Popsicle stick or a twig into the centre of the apple (Alder tree branches work very well for this).
+Insert a popsicle stick into the centre of the apple.

-Remove from heat and pour into a glass bowl (I find a 2 cup measuring cup works best for this).
-Let cool at room temperature for 30-40 minutes, stirring occasionally.
+Remove from heat and carefully pour the hot caramel into a heatproof bowl (I find a glass 2 cup measuring cup works well).
+Let the caramel cool at room temperature for 30-40 minutes, stirring occasionally.
 The caramel is ready when it coats the back of a spoon and ribbons as it falls.
 Don't wait too long or the caramel will become too thick to coat the apples evenly.